42ways/simple-keystore/README.md

 Update the workspace (`git pull`), decrypt the file `keys.asc` to `keys` and open an editor (using the VISUAL environment variable, defaults to "vi" if not set).
 After leaving the editor, changes will be commited and pushed back to your repository.

-The initial file `keys.asc` has to be encypted using your public pgp-key in order to be able to decrypt it.
+The initial file `keys.asc` has to be encypted using your public PGP key in order to be able to decrypt it.
 It will be encrypted with all keys listed in `encypt-to-users` after editing.

 You will be prompted for a commit comment.